FACT-Finder-Web-Components/documentation/markdown/3.x/en/documentation/include-scripts.md

 </head>
 ```

-**NOTE:** There are several ways to hide HTML element, like setting its `opacity` or `visibility` CSS property.
+**NOTE:** There are several ways to hide an HTML element, like setting its `opacity` or `visibility` CSS property.
 Unlike `display: none`, elements with `opacity: 0` or `visibility: hidden` will occupy their place in the document, but will not be visible.
 You can apply any style you need to `unresolved` elements.
 Please, see the official CSS specification for the details.
 The `<style>` tag must be inlined in the main document.
 If you add it to a CSS file, it might not be loaded fast enough and FOUC might still occur. `unresolved` attribute is removed when the component is fully initialized and connected to the document.